khanrc/tf.gans-comparison/README.md

 | :--------------------------------------: | :--------------------------------------: |
 | ![ebgan.pt.graph](assets/ebgan.pt.graph.png) | ![ebgan.nopt.graph](assets/ebgan.nopt.graph.png) |

-pt_loss decreases a little faster in the left which used pt_weight=0.1 but there is no big difference and even at the end the right which used no pt_loss has a lower pt_loss.
-So I wonder: is the PT loss really working in the same way as theory?
+pt_loss decreases a little faster in the left which used pt_weight=0.1 but there is no big difference and even at the end the right which used no pt_loss showed a lower pt_loss.
+So I wonder: is the PT loss really working for preventing mode-collapse as described in the paper?

 ### LSGAN